kedpak/Finder_app/README.md

 ## Finder App

 # Description
+This application is a sand box application to help me learn redux.
+Disclaimer: Code quality is NOT optimal.

+This project was made to assist me on understanding the flow of a redux application.

 App that allows one to find restaurants or events near the area.
 Find results within 50 mile radius of search perameter.

 ## Search Bar